 When outlining a policy and procedure statement, the following areas should be defined:

 There are some basic standard rules for effective and consistent procedure outlining.
 It may be helpful to briefly review a few of these that deal primarily with formatting.
 These rules concern indentation and numbering.

 There should always be at least two of each type of character.
 For example, there should not be an I without a II, an A without a B, etc. The four characters to mark each section level, Roman numerals, capital letters, Arabic numerals and lower case letters are followed by a period.
 Line up the periods vertically for each type of character.
 Thus, Roman numerals are shown:

 By aligning the periods, the text is a pleasing, straight vertical line.
 Indentation should be uniform, usually two to five spaces for each change in type of line.
 The part of a single line carried to a second line should be indented the same number of spaces as the original part of the line.

-Perhaps the procedures themselves are too long, too confusing, too hard to use, poorly written, and perhaps even hopelessly inaccurate.
-Such procedures are typically ignored in organizations, and for good reason.
+Perhaps the procedures themselves are too long, too confusing, too hard to use, poorly written and lacking verb power, and perhaps even hopelessly inaccurate.
+Such poorly written procedures are typically ignored in organizations, and for good reason.
 Pretty soon they are forgotten relics.

-Without a good system to manage your documents so people can easily find procedures, retrieve them, etc.., then once again there is good change people will just ignore them.
-Procedures are supposed to help members of the organization, not add an additional bureaucratic maze.
+Without a good system to manage your documents so people can easily find procedures, retrieve them, etc.., then once again there is good chance people will just ignore them.
+Good procedure document control is supposed to help members of the organization, not add an additional bureaucratic maze.